faiyazabdullah/MosquitoFusion/README.md

-# MosquitoFusion: A Multiclass Dataset for Identification of Mosquitoes, Swarms, and Breeding Sites
+# MosquitoFusion: A Multiclass Dataset for Detection of Mosquitoes, Swarms, and Breeding Sites

 <!DOCTYPE html>
 <html lang="en">